-In this story I share my experience with a transsexual friend and how I feel she was helped in knowing of Meher Baba.
+In this story I share my experience with a transgender friend and how I feel she was helped in knowing of Meher Baba.

 “Yvonne: Your lines, your lines, your coloring book lines.
 What happens if I scribble, if I scribble, if I scribble, if the girl’s face is green and her eyes purple?”
 (From Sculpture Lessons, my experimental play, 1974).